huyle73/SE05-Nhom23/README.md

 ```
 *** ìf you install heroku on Windows, you can follow this [link](https://devcenter.heroku.com/articles/heroku-cli).

-Next, run this command to push app on server
+Next, go to `deploy` folder and follow this command to push app on server:
 ```
 git init
 git add .